merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 2. **The import function for Brightway-formatted data**
    The tool "import_data_wiki.py" (folder code_database_edition) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.

-   If new pages are added, the ps_db and pd_db data_base folder (where all the pages are listed) should be updated by running the code "update_database_list.py".
+   If new pages are added, the ps_db and pd_db files (where all the pages are listed) should be updated by running the code "update_database_list.py".

 3. **AI-based Wiki Edition**
    This tool integrates AI to assist in the management and editing of the DokuWiki.
 It automates tasks such as page generation (for not brightway-compliant data), inconsistency detection, and product similarity analysis, ensuring the wiki remains consistent, accurate, and up-to-date.